Aboriginal and Torres Strait Islander Health

 - North Richmond Community Health (NRCH)

-A core component of the role is to help facilitate the organisations commitment to cultural safety through the Reconciliation Action Plan, which is now mowing into its newest phase
+A core component of the role is to help facilitate the organisation's commitment to cultural safety through our Reconciliation Action Plan.
+This includes:

-To find out more information about the Aboriginal and Torres Strait Islander Project at Thorne Harbour email peter.waples-crowe@thorneharbour.org
+To find out more about the Aboriginal and Torres Strait Islander Project at Thorne Harbour Health, contact: peter.waples-crowe@thorneharbour.org

 We're proud to have released two posters developed in partnership with Elizabeth Morgan House and the Zoe Belle Gender Collective celebrating our LGBTIQ+ and queer First Nations communities.